GautamDeepak/IRS/IRS_Prac_01.md

 4. Now click on the "Bands" tab.
 This tab has all the information about the bands that Sentinel-2 images have.
 The name of the band is how the GEE understands which band we want to do certain computations on.
 For example, if we want our computation on the Blue band, we need to call it "B2" and so on.
 Note the number of spectral bands (from B1 to B12) and the spatial resolution of each band.
 The Sentinel-2 has 13 spectral bands with a spatial resolution of 10-60 metres.
 Additionally, the table also contains information on the wavelength of each band and the scale.
 The scale represents how the reflectance values are stored in the image.
 In the above example, the scale is 0.0001, this means reflectance values (normally stored in the range of 0-1) are stored in the range 0-10000.

 ![Figure 3.
 DataCatelog](Figures/Prac01_SentinelBands.png)
-## 11. The complete script used in this Prac

 5. Now you can hit close.
 You know how to look for and find satellite data and information associated with the data.